-- 1. One (1) of the two (2) required references must be from the Dean/Director/Chair or faculty member of the program from which was attended. - Course syllabi for any nursing course in which the student is seeking to transfer.
+- 1. One (1) reference must be submitted from the Dean/Director/Chair or faculty member of the program from which was attended. - 2.
+Course syllabi for any nursing course in which the student is seeking to transfer.
 Only nursing courses with a grade of "B" or better will be considered for transfer. - 3.
 Copies of results from Assessment Technologies Institute (ATI), Health Education Systems, Inc. (HESI) testing, or Kaplan (KAP), if applicable.